The challenges we face are opportunities

-This time of change is bound to bring us challenges.
-And sometimes, in frustration, we might wish that they would go away.
+This time of churning is bound to bring us challenges.
+Sometimes, in frustration, we might wish that they would go away.
 But in our work, the challenges we face are not a barrier to our job, they are our job: resolving them is what we are paid to do.
-And in our personal lives, the challenges we face are not a barrier to our growth, they are exactly the situations we can gain most from learning how to handle today: they show us our best current opportunity for personal growth.
+And in our personal lives, the challenges we face are not a barrier to our growth, they are exactly the situations we can currently gain the most from learning to handle: they are our most important next step for personal growth.

-Every skill we have today has come from some challenge we faced in the past.
-So the first step to addressing any challenge we face today is to ask ourselves what is the opportunity this so-called ‘problem’ brings?
+Every skill we have today has come from challenges we faced in the past.
+So the first step to addressing any new challenge is always to ask ourselves, “What are the opportunities this so-called ‘problem’ is bringing me?

-Simply looking at challenges this way will make us much more likely to create the outcomes we want.
-And as we look more closely we will find that there are ten types of opportunity in any situation.
+Simply interpreting our challenges in this way will make us more likely to create the outcomes we want.
+And as we look closer we will find that there are ten types of opportunity in any situation.

-And each step we take in transforming the challenges we face into opportunities is another step to becoming antifragile.
+For all these reasons, learning to realise that the challenges we face are actually opportunities is yet another step to becoming antifragile.

 What challenges are you currently facing?
-Do you see them as ‘problems’ you want to go away — or as opportunities that are helping you to become clearer about what you most want in the world and more able and more inspired to create that?
+Do you see them as ‘problems’ you wish would go away — or opportunities that are helping you to become the person you most want to become?

 You can sign up to daily posts here.